 The City of Greenville has a 24-hour leash law.
-Every person owning or keeping a dog must keep it on his/her premises.
-Dogs are permitted off the owner's property if the dog is on a leash or under some other means of physical control.
-Dogs found running at large will be picked up and taken to the Animal Shelter on County Home Road.
+Every person owning or keeping a domesticated animal must keep it on his/her premises.
+Animals are permitted off the owner's property if the animal is on a leash or under some other means of physical control.
+Animals found running at large will be picked up and taken to the Pitt County Animal Shelter.
 Owners will be cited and fined for these violations.
-To report a dog running at large or other animal problems, call 252.329.4387 or 252.329.4315.
+To report an animal running at large or other animal problems, call 252-329-4387 or 252-329-4315.

-In addition to contacting us about your lost pet, you should also contact the Pitt County Animal Shelter at 252.902.1725 to see if someone took your pet there.
-Please do not hesitate, because space at the Pitt County Animal Shelter is limited and state law only requires the shelter to hold a stray animal for 72 hours.
+Contact the Pitt County Animal Shelter at 252-902-1725 to see if someone turned in your pet.
+Please do not delay contacting the Pitt County Animal Shelter.
+Due to the limited amount of space, North Carolina state law only requires the shelter to hold a stray animal for 72 hours.